Grace Kwami: Career

-After her studies at the Kwame Nkrumah University of Science and Technology, she was employed by the National Museum where she worked as a sculptor from 1954 to 1957.
-She later worked as teacher at Mawuli School and the Tamale Teachers' Training College from 1957 to 1978.
+After her studies at Kwame Nkrumah University of Science and Technology, she was employed by the National Museum, where she worked as a sculptor from 1954 to 1957.
+She later worked as a teacher at Mawuli School and Tamale Teachers' Training College from 1957 to 1978.

 Exhibitions

-Kwami's expertise were in sculpture, painting and jewelry.
+Kwami's expertise were in sculpture, painting and jewellery.
 Her works have been curated in collections and exhibited in the National Museum of Ghana, the Volta Regional Museum, and the Ghana Museums and Monument Board.

+Her work was recently included in African Modernism in America, 1947-67 exhibit at the Phillips Collection.

 Personal life

 Kwami married Robert Kwami in 1954.
 She is the mother of the artist Atta Kwami.
 She died in 2006.